 One such hazard is the profusion of power lines in or near nesting areas.
 Wyoming Game & Fish reports that at least 40% of documented swan mortalities are from power line collisions.
-Becky’s TogetherGreen fellowship project aims to change this by developing guidance documents that outline steps for partnering with electric energy companies across the U.S. to reduce Trumpeter Swan mortality associated with power lines.
+Becky’s TogetherGreen fellowship project has begun to change this by developing guidance documents that outline steps for partnering with electric energy companies across the U.S. to reduce Trumpeter Swan mortality associated with power lines.

 Becky’s project targeted hundreds of individuals through utility companies (along with The Avian Power line Interaction Committee) and conservation groups, outlining the situation, establishing a strategy template that groups can use when working with energy companies, providing case studies of successful local group/power company partnerships, and describing types of diverters.